 If you do want to make a workplace accident claim, we can help.
 We provide a no-obligation initial consultation where we’ll review your options with you.
 Our free legal advice should make it clear whether you have the grounds to continue.
 If you do, we could appoint a personal injury solicitor from our team.
 To reduce your stress levels and financial risks during your claim, they’ll provide a No Win No Fee service.

 To find out more about your rights after an accident at work, please read through this guide.
 Alternatively, please call our specialists on 0800 6524 881 if you’d like to begin a claim right away.

-What Are An Employer’s Legal Responsibilities Regarding Worker Safety?
+- What Are An Employer’s Legal Responsibilities Regarding Employee Safety?

-According to the law, employers have a duty of care towards their workers.
+According to the law, employers have a duty of care toward their employees’ and workers’ health and safety in the workplace.
 Regardless of the nature of your job, the type of workplace, or whether you are a temporary or permanent employee, your employer is legally required to put appropriate measures in place to keep you safe from any type of injury or illness.